Polynomial point counts and odd cohomology vanishing on moduli spaces of stable curves: Counting hyperelliptic curves with up to three marked points

 Let $\cH_{g,n} \subset \cM_{g,n}$ be the closed substack of $n$-marked hyperelliptic curves, for $g \geq 2$.
 Here, we recall the computation of $\# \mathcal H_{g,n}(\F_q)$ for $n \leq 3$.
 We follow the arguments from \cite{Bergstrom09}, which explains such computations more generally for $n \leq 7$.
 For simplicity, we present proofs only in the case where $q$ is odd, and give a reference for the general case.

 Let $q$ denote an odd prime power.
-The stack $\cH_g$ of hyperelliptic curves of genus $g$ over $\Spec \Z\big[\frac{1}{2}\big]$ is a global quotient of the space of polynomials of degree $2g+2$ with nonvanishing discriminant by a connected linear algebraic group $G$ with $\#G(\F_q) = (q^2-1)(q^2-q)$ \cite[Corollary~4.7]{ArsieVistoli04}.
-Let $P_g$ be the set of squarefree polynomials of degree $2g + 2$ or $2g + 1$ over $\F_q$.
+The stack $\cH_g$ of hyperelliptic curves of genus $g$ over $\Spec \Z\big[\frac{1}{2}\big]$ is a global quotient of the space of homogeneous polynomials of degree $2g+2$ with nonvanishing discriminant by a connected linear algebraic group $G$ with $\#G(\F_q) = (q^2-1)(q^2-q)$ \cite[Corollary~4.7]{ArsieVistoli04}.
+The discriminant vanishes if and only if the polynomial is divisible by the square of a nonconstant polynomial.
+We therefore dehomogenize and consider the set $P_g$ of squarefree polynomials of degree $2g + 2$ or $2g + 1$ in a single variable over $\F_q$.
 Since any polynomial can be written uniquely as the product of a square-free polynomial and the square of a monic polynomial, we get

 Note that $\#P_0 = q^2(q-1)$.
 Then a simple induction shows $\# P_g= (q-1)(q^{2g+2}-q^{2g})$ for $g \geq 1$, and

 for $g \geq 2$; cf. \cite[Proposition 7.1]{BrockGranville01}.

 \begin{proposition} The point counts $\#\cH_{g,n}(\F_q)$ for $g \geq 2$ and $n \leq 3$ are